National Disability Insurance Scheme

 - explain why you think the NDIA's decision is wrong

-- provide evidence to support your review (such as a letter from your doctor or support worker)
+- provide evidence to support your review (such as a letter from your doctor, support worker or allied health professional)

 - keep a copy of the internal review request you send to the NDIA for your records, and the date you sent it to the NDIA.